 - Chili pepper flakes (optional)

 Preheat oven to 400 F. Lightly oil an oven proof dish large enough to hold the quantity of ingredients you want to make.
-It should be a deeper dish, rather than flat and shallow.

 Place the mixture of peppers you are using in the bottom of the dish and drizzle lightly with a little oil.
 Sprinkle a little oregano over them.
 Layer your tomato slices or wedges over the peppers and drizzle just a little more oil and sprinkle a little more oregano over them.
 Add the chili flakes, if using.
 Place your feta over the tomatoes in a single layer.